ArcGIS Blog

 By Bern Szukalski

-When adding new items, authoring maps and apps, or creating new groups in your organization, tags are required.
-They can be added to any item, can be edited, and are a useful way to boost search results and find specific content.
+When creating new items, saving maps and apps, or creating new groups in your organization, you can add tags.
+While optional, tags are a useful way to boost and enhance search results and can also be used to find specific content.

-There are a number of approaches to using tags effectively, and thinking in advance about how you want to use tags to identify and discover your content will help you decide what is best for you and your organization.
-Here are a few considerations and tips for using tags.
+There are a number of approaches to using tags effectively.
+Thinking in advance about how you want to use tags to improve item search results and identify and discover content will help you decide what is best for you and your organization.
+Below are a few considerations and tips for using tags.

 Add and edit tags

-You can add or edit tags when you add any item, or save a map, app, or layer.
-You will be prompted to enter tags, and can choose from previously used tags, or can enter a new tag.
-Begin typing to find an existing tag, or type to create a new one.
-Click the X following the tag to remove it.
+You can optionally add or edit tags when you create an item, or save a map, app, or layer.
+A drop-down list displays previously used tags, or you can enter a new tag.
+Begin typing to find an existing tag, or to create a new one.
+Click the x following the tag to remove it.

 You can also add or edit tags from the Overview tab in the item pages.